Chart Color Schemes

 Leeming is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and growth rates by age cohort from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) to estimate future population growth.
-By 2041, the Leeming SA2 is projected to increase by 880 persons, reflecting a gain of 7.6% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and for estimating growth post-2032, AreaSearch employs growth rates by age cohort provided by the ABS in its Greater Capital Region projections from 2023, based on 2022 data.
+Looking ahead, population projections indicate a near-median increase for Australian statistical areas.
+The suburb of Leeming is expected to grow by 880 persons to reach an estimated total of 12,453 by the year 2041, reflecting a gain of approximately 7.6% over the 17-year period.

 Frequently Asked Questions - Population